jopemachine/alfred-chromium-workflow/README.md

 ### Add supporting new browser

+This workflow needs your help to support as many browsers as possible.

-To add new browser, follow below guide.
+To add new browser, follow below guideline.

-1. Check the browser is based on chromium
+1. Check the browser is based on Chromium

 2. Add new path to `GetDBFilePath` in `src/utils.go`

-3. Add the browser's proper Applicatino Name to `getApplicationName` in `src/tabManager.go`
+3. Add the browser's proper Application Name to `getApplicationName` in `src/tabManager.go`

+4. Add proper Open URL block of `info.plist` using Alfred

+5. Add new browser's item `SelectBrowser` in `src/config.go`

 ## Related